+Fraud risks

-Fraud - Identifying and responding to risks of material misstatement due to fraud Fraud risks As required by auditing standards, and taking into account possible pressures to meet profit targets and our overall knowledge of the control environment, we performed procedures to address the risk of management override of controls, in particular: the risk that group management may be in a position to make inappropriate accounting entries, and the risk of bias in accounting estimates such as provisions for household customer debt and capitalisation of costs relating to the capital programme.
-Link to KAMS We also identified fraud risks related to inappropriate provision for household customer debt and inappropriate capitalisation of costs relating to the capital programme, which are set out in section 4 of this report.
-Procedures to address fraud risks We also performed procedures including: Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included journals relating to revenue, capitalised costs and treasury posted to unexpected or unrelated accounts; and Assessing significant accounting estimates for bias.
-Laws and regulations - and regulations identifying and responding to risks of material misstatement relating to compliance with laws Laws and regulations risk assessment We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience, through discussion with the directors and other management (as required by auditing standards), from inspection of the group's regulatory and legal correspondence and discussed with the directors and other management the policies and procedures regarding compliance with laws and regulations.
+As required by auditing standards, and taking into account possible pressures to meet profit targets and our overall knowledge of the control environment, we performed procedures to address the risk of management override of controls, in particular: the risk that group management may be in a position to make inappropriate accounting entries, and the risk of bias in accounting estimates such as provisions for household customer debt and capitalisation of costs relating to the capital programme.

+Link to KAMS

+We also identified fraud risks related to inappropriate provision for household customer debt and inappropriate capitalisation of costs relating to the capital programme, which are set out in section 4 of this report.

+Procedures to address fraud risks

+We also performed procedures including:

+- Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
+These included journals relating to revenue, capitalised costs and treasury posted to unexpected or unrelated accounts; and - Assessing significant accounting estimates for bias.

+Laws and regulations - identifying and responding to risks of material misstatement relating to compliance with laws and regulations

+Laws and regulations risk assessment

+We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience, through discussion with the directors and other management (as required by auditing standards), from inspection of the group's regulatory and legal correspondence and discussed with the directors and other management the policies and procedures regarding compliance with laws and regulations.